HaxeFlixel/flixel-docs/documentation/00_getting_started/03-visual-studio-code.html.md

 VSCode stores its project-specific settings in a `.vscode` subfolder.
 Getting the configurations right manually is a bit tedious, which is why you can use [flixel-tools](http://haxeflixel.com/documentation/flixel-tools/) to create a new template project or demo with a pre-created config.
 Simply make sure to select VSCode as your editor of choice during the `setup` command, or add `-ide vscode` to the command you're running.

-Note: you need at least flixel-tools 1.2.0 and flixel-templates 2.1.0.
+**Note:** it's recommended to use the latest versions of flixel-tools and flixel-templates.

 ```
 flixel template -n "VSCodeTest" -ide vscode